-It may result in a change of assessment through the Nassau County Board of Assessors.
-For further information, refer to our “Home Improvements & Assessment” brochure or call the Nassau County Assessment Department at (516) 571-1500.
+It may result in a change of assessment through the Nassau County Department of Assessment.
+For further information, refer to our “Home Improvements & Assessment” brochure or call the Nassau County Department of Assessment at (516) 571-1500.

 When are Tax Receipts sent to residents?

 - Only residents who directly pay their taxes and mark the check-off box of their second half tax stub will receive tax payment receipts.
 The tax receipts for the School Tax are mailed to residents during the latter part of June.
 General Tax receipts are mailed to residents during the latter part of September.